viktorRock/myFirstPythonAPI/README.md

 The API is configured to deploy at Heroku

-1. The actual version contains
+1. The current version contains
    * User management
    * Group management
    * Bot Management